-16. TRAINING 32

-16.1 ALL STAFF 16.2 THE DSL AND DEPUTIES 16.3 GOVERNORS 32 33 33

-16.4 RECRUITMENT - INTERVIEW PANELS 16.5 STAFF WHO HAVE CONTACT WITH PUPILS AND FAMILIES 33 33

-17. MONITORING ARRANGEMENTS 33

-18. LINKS WITH OTHER POLICIES 33

-APPENDIX 1: TYPES OF ABUSE 35

-APPENDIX 2: SAFER RECRUITMENT AND DBS CHECKS - POLICY AND PR OCEDURES 36

-RECRUITMENT AND SELECTION PROCESS 36

-Advertising 36

-APPLICATION FORMS 36

-Shortlisting 36

-SEEKING REFERENCES AND CHECKING EMPLOYMENT HISTORY 37

-Interview and selection 37

-Pre-appointment vetting checks 37

-New staff 37

-EXISTING STAFF 38

-AGENCY AND THIRD-PARTY STAFF 38

-Contractors 38

-TRAINEE/STUDENT TEACHERS 39

-VOLUNTEERS 39

-GOVERNORS 39 40

-STAFF WORKING IN ALTERNATIVE PROVISION SETTINGS

-ADULTS WHO SUPERVISE PUPILS ON WORK EXPERIENCE

-Pupils staying with host families 40

-APPENDIX 3: ALLEGATIONS OF ABUSE MADE AGAINST STAFF 41

-SECTION 1: ALLEGATIONS THAT MAY MEET THE HARMS THRESHOLD 41

-SUSPENSION OF THE INDIVIDUAL AGAINST WHOM AND ALLEGATION HAS BEEN MADE UNTI

-DEFINITIONS FOR OUTCOMES OF ALLEGATION INVESTIGATIONS 42

-PROCEDURE FOR DEALING WITH ALLEGATIONS 42

-ADDITIONAL CONSIDERATIONS FOR SUPPLY TEACHERS AND ALL CONTRACTED STAFF 43

-Timescales 43

-SPECIFIC ACTIONS CONSIDERATION SHAPING 44

-CONFIDENTIALITY AND INFORMATION SHARING 44

-RECORD-KEEPING PETERENCES 45 45

-REFERENCES LEARNING LESSONS 45

-NON-RECENT ALLEGATIONS 46

-SECTION 2: CONCERNS THAT DO NOT MEET THE HARM THRESHOLD 46

-DEFINITION OF LOW-LEVEL CONCERNS 46

-SHARING LOW-LEVEL CONCERNS 46

-RESPONDING TO LOW-LEVEL CONCERNS 47
+15. 31 16.
+32 16.1 ALL STAFF 16.2 THE DSL AND DEPUTIES 16.3 GOVERNORS 16.4 RECRUITMENT - INTERVIEW PANELS 16.5 STAFF WHO HAVE CONTACT WITH PUPILS AND FAMILIES 32 33 33 33 33 17.
+33 18.
+33 APPENDIX 1: TYPES OF ABUSE 35 APPENDIX 2: SAFER RECRUITMENT AND DBS CHECKS - POLICY AND PROCEDURES 36 RECRUITMENT AND SELECTION PROCESS ADVERTISING APPLICATION FORMS SHORTLISTING SEEKING REFERENCES AND CHECKING EMPLOYMENT HISTORY INTERVIEW AND SELECTION PRE-APPOINTMENT VETTING CHECKS NEW STAFF EXISTING STAFF AGENCY AND THIRD-PARTY STAFF CONTRACTORS TRAINEE/STUDENT TEACHERS VOLUNTEERS GOVERNORS STAFF WORKING IN ALTERNATIVE PROVISION SETTINGS ADULTS WHO SUPERVISE PUPILS ON WORK EXPERIENCE PUPILS STAYING WITH HOST FAMILIES 36 36 36 37 37 37 38 38 38 39 39 40 40 40 APPENDIX 3: ALLEGATIONS OF ABUSE MADE AGAINST STAFF 41 Section 1: Allegations that may meet the Harms threshold Suspension of the Individual Against Whom and Allegation has been made until the case is resolved Definitions for outcomes of allegation investigations Procedure for Dealing with Allegations Additional considerations for supply teachers and all contracted staff Timescales Specific actions Confidentiality and information sharing Record-Keeping References Learning lessons Non-recent allegations Section 2: concerns that do not meet the Harm threshold Definition of Low-level concerns 41 42 42 43 43 44 44 45 45 45 46 46 SHARING LOW-LEVEL CONCERNS RESPONDING TO LOW-LEVEL CONCERNS 46 47

 RECORD KEEPING 47

-REFERENCES 47
+References 47

-APPENDIX 4: SPECIFIC SAFEGUARDING ISSUES
+APPENDIX 4: SPECIFIC SAFEGUARDING ISSUES 48

+New Early Help indicators KCSIE 2024

 CHILDREN WHO ARE ABSENT FROM EDUCATION 48

 CHILD CRIMINAL EXPLOITATION (CCE) 48

 CHILD SEXUAL EXPLOITATION 49

 DOMESTIC VIOLENCE AND ABUSE 49

 OPERATION ENCOMPASS 50

-HOMELESSNESS 50
+Homelessness 50

 SO CALLED 'HONOUR-BASED' ABUSE (INCLUDING FGM & FORCED MARRIAGE) 51

 Preventing radicalisation 52

 CHILD-ON-CHILD ABUSE 54

 Sexual violence & sexual harassment between children in schools 54

 Serious violence 55

 CHECKING THE IDENTITY AND SUITABILITY OF VISITORS 56

 Non-collection of children 56

 MISSING PUPILS 57

 OUTINGS AND LOST CHILD PROCEDURES 58

 CONTEXTUAL SAFEGUARDING 58

 THE EXTRA-FAMILIAL RISK PANEL 59

-MODERN SLAVERY AND THE NATIONAL REFERRAL MECHANISM 59
+Modern slavery and the national referral mechanism 59

-Revisions
+1. Revisions

 Date Summary of changes September 2021 Conversion of the previous policy to the template provided by the Key to comply with policy guidelines included in KCSIE 2021.
 Addition of changes to KCSIE and local guidelines and practices.
 September 2022 Policy updated as proposed by The Key.
 September 2023 Policy updated as proposed by The Key.
+September 2024 Policy update as proposed by The Key to be inline with KeyDoc_changes_to_child_protection_and_safeguarding_policy_June_2024_schools final.doc Updated link to City and Hackney FGM Protocol Added PA DSL JD Updated DSL information for each school Updated link to the 2023 Online Safety Policy Updated link to the Federation Complaints Procedure 2024 Updated link to the CHCSB Escalation Policy New Early Help Indicators included in Appendix 4 Added 'the police or' to sentence 'This could include the police or Channel' online safety and acceptable internet use policy aligned with this policy

-1. INTRODUCTION
+1. Introduction